Takakiriy/typrm/README.md

     #alarm: 0000-00-00
     #alarm: 9999-99-99

-- If you do not normally search with typrm, you may miss that the specified date and time has passed.
+- If you do not normally search with typrm, you may miss that the specified date and time has passed
-- You cannot set multiple alarms in a single line.
+- You cannot set multiple alarms in a single line
+- If you enter the `#alarm:` tag in the search keyword, the date and time entered in the search keyword will be searched as the current date and time.

 ## (for developers) How to build the development environment